Cheapest Way to Ship Perfume

 Shipping Checklist for Perfume

-- Weigh and measure your most common perfume packages in production conditions.
+- Weigh and measure your most common perfume packages in real packing conditions, including cushioning.

-- Save presets for your most common perfume shipment profiles.
+- Save presets for your most common perfume shipment profiles to cut packing and quoting time.

 - Add tracking notifications to reduce where-is-my-order tickets.